SSWConsulting/SSW.Rules.Content/rules/what-is-a-spec-review/rule.md

 These wireframes are utilized in key stages of the development process:

-* The developers talk to client to gain a deeper understanding of their needs
+* The developers talk to the client to gain a deeper understanding of their needs
 * The developers design the wireframes for the client to envisage and sign off
 * These wireframes are the direct reference developers use to work from
-* The developers send the product back to client to test
+* The developers send the product back to the client to test
 * The developers showcase the final product with a Done Video

-Let's take a look at a real world example.
+Let's take a look at a real-world example.

 ![Figure: The initial wireframe from the Spec Review](image002-52-copy.jpg "Initial Wireframe")